Sunday, March 10, 2019

 3. Change oil according the the manufacturer’s recommendations.

 Changing oil regularly according to your car manufacturer’s recommendation is your best approach to keep your car’s engine in top shape.
-When your car is due for oil change, bring it to a competent auto repair technician like the Broomfield auto mechanic not just for the routine oil change but to have it tuned up or diagnosed for possible minor issues as well.
+When your car is due for an oil change, bring it to a competent auto repair technician like the Broomfield auto mechanic , not just for the routine oil change, but to have it tuned up or diagnosed for possible minor issues as well.

 4. Drive with your car in mind.

-Remember, careless driving can cause unnecessary waste on gas, early deterioration of engine parts, and damage to your steering system, tires and tire rims, and suspension.
+Remember, careless driving can cause unnecessary waste on gas, early deterioration of engine parts, damage to your steering system, tires, and tire rims, and suspension.
 Don’t do it if you want to maximize the useful life of your car and preserve its resale value.

 5. Check tire pressure regularly.

-The right tire pressure help to keep steering normal and prevent early deterioration of your tires.
-It also works to keep your brake and suspension working effectively and give you the right miles per gallon of fuel.
+The right tire pressure helps to keep steering normal and prevent early deterioration of your tires.
+It also works to keep your brakes and suspension working effectively and gives you the right miles per gallon of fuel.

 6. Warm your engine.